LA-Toth/dewi_utils/README.rst

 ----
 DEWI: Old Welsh form of David

-This name is similar to DWA, which was the project's original name, and it's stands for Developer's Work Are.
+The name is chosen because of the similarity to DWA, which was the project's original name, which stands for Developer's Work Area.

 Purpose
 -------

-When somebody develops products for years, he has several smaller or larger scripts which helps his development, and may have several aliases in bash, or in his favorite shell.
-But these scripts can be in the same place, tested, and so on.
-This is one target of DEWI, give several commands to help the repetitive tasks.
+As the name implies the original purpose was to add tools - commands - helping product development.

-DEWI's other target is that it can also be used a framework, it's highly extensible, via its plugin framework, see below some example.
+Now it is my toolchain written in Python, and it can be used for several different tasks, such as edit files or sync file source to a remote location, manage photos or images, and finally it is a framework of other unpublished codes.

 Installation